Fill the form to join our Board of Editors

 For details contact our editorial office at firstname.lastname@example.org

-Nyengo Chiswakhata Mkandawire, BMBS, MCH(ORTH), FCS(ECSA), FRCS(ENG) is a Prof of Orthopaedic Surgery, Head of Dept Surgery, COM, University of Malawi; Adjunct Prof, SOM/FHS, Flinders University, Adelaide Australia.
-Interested in HIV & surgery; Med Education; Pub/health Surgery; the global burden of surgery distribution in children
+Nyengo Chiswakhata Mkandawire, BMBS, MCH(ORTH), FCS(ECSA), FRCS(ENG) is a Prof of Orthopaedic Surgery, Head of Dept Surgery, COM, University of Malawi; Adjunct Prof, Sch of Med/FHS, Flinders University, Adelaide Australia.
+Interested in HIV disease & pediatric surgery; Medical Education; Public health Surgery; and the global burden of surgery distribution in children.
+Provision of surgical services for mother and child health is his ultimate career goal

 Joseph Ngonzi, MBChB, MMED (Obstetrics/Gynecology), FCOG (ECSA), PhD (Biomedical Sc).
 He is an S/L of Ob/Gyn, & the D/Dean of FOM at MUST, Uganda.
-Interested in: postpartum and high-risk Obst clin care, sepsis, cervical cancer, maternal mortality, HIV in pregnancy, Antimicrob stewardship & antibiotic de-escalation using infect biomarkers
+Interested in: postpartum and high-risk Obst clinical care, sepsis, cervical cancer, maternal mortality, HIV in pregnancy, Antimicrob stewardship & antibiotic de-escalation using infect biomarkers.
+Reduction of treatment failure is expected to increase mother and child health in resource limited settings

 Dr. Samuel Kisia holds an MBChB degree awarded by the University of Nairobi, in Kenya and an M. Med Pediatrics and child health from awarded by Kampala International University, Uganda.
 Dr. Kisia is currently the Medical officer-in-charge at Nairobi Women’s hospital, Adams branch and was a med officer attached to the OPD and was also in charge of the Comprehensive care clinic.
 He is interested in Integrated Management of Childhood infections